Intermediate Relation Size Bounds for Select-Project-Join-Union Query Plans: Introduction

 Extending the AGM bound, the work~\cite{GottlobLeeValiant12-size-tw-bounds} characterizes the output degree of any SPJ plan and considering databases where unary key constraints can be expressed; this is done by identifying a measure called the \emph{color number}.
 Note that this measure generalizes the fractional edge cover number (as discussed in Section 4 of \cite{GottlobLeeValiant12-size-tw-bounds}).
 Our work builds on this measure and the accompanying understanding of unary key constraints.
 In particular, in the present work, we naturally extend the notion of color number to define a measure of tree decompositions.
-We remark that the results of \cite{GottlobLeeValiant12-size-tw-bounds} are phrased in terms of conjunctive queries, which are semantically equivalent to SPJ plans.
+We remark that the results of~\cite{GottlobLeeValiant12-size-tw-bounds} are phrased in terms of conjunctive queries, which are semantically equivalent to SPJ plans.

 An important and influential line of research emerging after the work of Atserias, Grohe, and Marx presented new join algorithms, so-called worst-case optimal join algorithms, with running times shown to be bounded above by the AGM bound---apart from a multiplicative overhead (see for example~\cite{NgoRR13-skew-strikes-back,NgoPRR18-jacm-wco-join,Ngo18-wco-join-survey} and the discussion therein).
 Building on this work, further research presented algorithms, with running time analyses, for more general forms of queries, including queries with aggregates~\cite{JoglekarPR16-ajar,KhamisNR16-faq}.
-The focus of these further works are on presenting algorithms and \emph{upper bounding} their running time in terms of structural measures, generally without considerations of semantic equivalence; the present article establishes a complementary result by showing, for each query plan~$p$ (of the specified form), a \emph{tight lower bound} on the running time of a restricted class of algorithms, namely, algorithms that can be described by plans that are semantically equivalent to the given plan $p$.
+The focus of these further works are on presenting algorithms and \emph{upper bounding} their running time in terms of structural measures, generally without considering how to minimize queries up to semantic equivalence; the present article establishes a complementary result by showing, for each query plan~$p$, a \emph{tight lower bound} on the running time of a restricted class of procedures, namely, procedures that can be described by plans that are semantically equivalent to the given plan~$p$.

+{\bf Perspective.} One measure of query plans that has been studied heavily is \emph{width}, which by now has a mature underlying theory (refer for example to~\cite{KolaitisVardi00-containment,Grohe07-otherside,Chen14-existentialpositive,BovaChen14-width-ep,Otto17,BovaChen19-howmany,ChenMengel24}); while this measure is often defined on logical formulas (and is sometimes formulated as the \emph{number of variables}), for a query plan the \emph{width} amounts to the maximum arity over all subplans.
+The present article is a contribution to a general research direction whereby we hope to identify further meaningful and informative measures of query plans, and study how to minimize various classes of queries with respect to introduced measures.